Trusted by the world’s leading companies

 - Handle high-frequency updates even for demanding scenarios.

-Use features such as seamless editing, grouping, sorting, filtering, summaries, and more out of the box.
+Use features such as editing, grouping, sorting, filtering, summaries, and more out of the box.

 - Do infinite or endless scrolling to load more rows continuously.

-- Build complex, large-scale applications with a bunch of features with customization options.
+- Build complex, large-scale applications with loads of customizable features.

-Extensive demos, documentation to learn quickly and get started with WinForms DataGrid.
+Take advantage of extensive demos and documentation to get started quickly with WinForms DataGrid.

 Where can I find the Syncfusion WinForms DataGrid demo?

-You can find our WinForms DataGrid demo on GitHub location.
+You can find our WinForms DataGrid demo on GitHub.

 Can I download and utilize the Syncfusion WinForms DataGrid for free?